jeffdh5/customer-service-chatbot/README.md

       cd ../
       ```

-4. Test the chatbot with sample data
+3. Test the email responder with sample data

    After seeding the database, you can test the chatbot with these example queries that match our seed data: